-- Exhaust filters help to protect your air quality by removing the particles that make it through the motor, which can be particularly irritating to the sinuses.
+Exhaust filters help to protect the air quality by removing the particles that make it through the motor, which can be particularly irritating to the sinuses.
 These filters also require replacing once they’re evenly dirty.

-Accessories make canister vacuum cleaners more functional—whatever your home’s particular cleaning issues are, you’ll find an attachment to help.
+Accessories make canister vacuum cleaners more functional—whatever a home’s particular cleaning issues are, there will be an attachment to help.
 The best canister vacuums have quick-connect hoses and attachments, so snapping these accessories on and off is easy and straightforward.

 Floor brushes are excellent for removing fur and dirt from carpets and grouted tile, while bare floor attachments create the best suction on smooth surfaces.
-Mini crevice and crack attachments allow you to reach into tight corners and the grooves of intricate trim work.
-You can even find attachments for upholstered surfaces.
+Mini crevice and crack attachments allow users to reach into tight corners and the grooves of intricate trim work.
+Many even come with attachments for upholstered surfaces.

 Tips for Buying and Using a Canister Vacuum

-Some canister vacuums are extremely quiet, especially when compared to uprights.
-If you have noise-sensitive young children, pets, or neighbors (in a multi-family dwelling or an apartment house), a quiet vacuum can literally keep the peace.
+Some canister vacuums are extremely quiet, especially when compared to upright vacuums.
+For those that have noise-sensitive young children, pets, or neighbors (in a multifamily dwelling or an apartment house), a quiet vacuum can literally keep the peace.

-To make emptying a bagless canister vacuum less nasty, choose one with a dust compartment that removes and empties easily, so you can avoid dumping dust back on the floor or breathing it in.
+To make emptying a bagless canister vacuum less nasty, choose one with a dust compartment that removes and empties easily to avoid dumping dust back on the floor or breathing it in.

-If you’ve got stairs to vacuum, consider an additional hose extension for your canister vacuum.
+If there are stairs to vacuum, consider an additional hose extension for a canister vacuum.
 Long sets of stairs can be difficult to reach with the shorter hose that comes with most models, and teetering the canister on a step is asking for a trip to the repair shop.

 - Choose a quiet vacuum to keep from disturbing others.

-- Purchase an additional length of hose if you have lots of stairs to vacuum.
+- Purchase an additional length of hose if there are lots of stairs to vacuum.

 The Advantages of Owning a Canister Vacuum

 Canister vacuums are great for homes with high ceilings and long curtains.
-Since the wands often telescope, and you can change attachments quickly, you’ll be able to clean your curtains, ceiling fans, and the tops of bookshelves with ease.
+Since the wands often telescope, and attachments can be changed quickly, users will be able to clean curtains, ceiling fans, and the tops of bookshelves with ease.
 While some upright and stick vacuums can handle these jobs, their attachments are often heavier and clumsier.

-Many canister vacuums have large capacities, which means you’ll have to change your bags or empty the dust cup less often.
+Many canister vacuums have large capacities, which means users will have to change bags or empty the dust cup less often.
 Stick vacuums can accomplish many of the same tasks, but rarely have the capacity and battery power to finish them all in one shot.

-- Canister vacuums allow you to reach higher places with ease.
+- Canister vacuums allow users to reach higher places with ease.

 - Both dirt cups and bags on canister vacuums are larger than those on other styles.